refractionPOINT/lce_doc/docs/lc_adapter.md

 journalctl -f -q | netcat 127.0.0.1 4444
 ```

+A visual guide for onboarding this is also available from our help center [here](https://help.limacharlie.io/en/articles/5702125-how-to-get-realtime-syslog-ingestion-with-limacharlie).

 ### CarbonBlack from S3

 This example shows connecting Carbon Black sensors from data exported by the Carbon Black API to an S3 bucket.